Drink Alcohol Only in Moderation

 - Glass of wine (5 ounces)

-- Shot of liquor or spirits, like gin, rum, or vodka (1.5 ounces)
+- Shot of distilled spirits, such as gin, rum, or vodka (1.5 ounces)

 Drinking more than a moderate amount of alcohol can put you at risk for personal and health problems, including alcohol use disorder.